 On Holy Friday, the procession of the Epitaph stops outside a chapel, where the fire is ready to burn Judas.
 Once the priest begins reading the Gospel, they light the fire and burn the effigy.
-Later, they take a handful of the ashes and scatter them in the graveyard.
+Later on, they take a handful of the ashes and scatter them in the graveyard.

-The custom is a understandably controversial one because it is very dangerous.
+The custom is controversial because it is very dangerous.

-In the village of Arachova in central Greece, locals celebrate Easter along with the name day of Agios Georgios, a moveable feast which traditionally falls near Easter.
+In the village of Arachova in central Greece, locals celebrate Easter along with the name day of Agios Georgios, a moveable feast that traditionally falls near Easter.

 At the same time, others in town prepare and light pits with fire from the Resurrection candles for the roasting of the Easter lamb.